Tirzepatide vs Semaglutide 2026: Updated Head-to-Head Comparison

 ≥25% loss: 16.1% of participants

 The relative superiority of tirzepatide was consistent across subgroups including sex, age, baseline BMI, and presence of metabolic comorbidities.
-Importantly, both drugs demonstrated clinically meaningful weight loss — a patient losing 13.7% of body weight on semaglutide has achieved a significant, health-improving outcome.
+Importantly, both drugs demonstrated clinically meaningful weight loss, a patient losing 13.7% of body weight on semaglutide has achieved a significant, health-improving outcome.
+All of the figures above are trial averages reported in controlled studies, not guaranteed or typical individual outcomes.
+Individual results vary.

 Side Effect Profiles Compared